 DBSJP has a highly trained team of teachers and specialists who use the Bell Foundation framework to assess English language proficiency and thus are well positioned to identify and support those students who are unable to communicate fluently or learn effectively in English due to limited English language.

-These students are typically new to an English-speaking environment, come from non-English-speaking homes and backgrounds and will require structured support from the Inclusion Department whilst they acquire the vocabulary and skills to manage the mainstream classroom, these learners are referred to as EAL-AB (Bell Foundation categories: A (New to English/ beginning) and B (Early acquisition/Emerging)).
+These students are typically new to an English-speaking environment, come from non-English-speaking homes and backgrounds and will require structured support from the Inclusion Department whilst they acquire the vocabulary and skills to manage the mainstream classroom.
+To support this fully these students will launch their learning journey in the mainstream after a short period of time in the EAL resource base where they will be equipped and ready to take on their new challenges with confidence.